 Without an overall online strategy, you'll find that social media takes up way too much time for limited results.
 How to streamline your online presence to get the biggest bang for your time.

 - Creating Your Strategy - You can't be on all platforms at the same time and get results.
 How to decide which ones are right for you, then make your choices synergistically work together.

 - Time Saving Shortcuts - Techniques that I personally use to keep my online time to a minimum without sacrificing effectiveness.

 Week 8 - Final Evaluations

-We will evaluate your progress to this point, and determine a further plan of action to reach your personal and musical goals.
+I will evaluate your progress to this point, and determine a further plan of action along with a roadmap on how you can reach your online personal and musical goals fast.